 Ralph Craft at Crafty One Customs builds amazingly beautiful fishing rods that perform just as good as they look.
 Ralph knows fishing and Ralph knows fishing rods.
 Tell him what you’re fishing for, and how, and he’ll design the perfect rod for your purposes, down to the finest details and requests.
 His ability to understand what you’re looking for and translate it into a final product is what makes him a true craftsman.
 You can check out some of his handiwork on a charter with Captain Blair, as he’s always got a Crafty One Custom rod on board.

-New to the fleet for 2017 are several conventional reels by Truth.
+I have a variety of reels on board, but my favorites are my Seigler Reels.
+The fleet includes models across the board: SG, SGN, LG, LGN, OS, as well as the MF (Medium Fly).
 Made in the USA and backed by a lifetime guarantee, you can count on the highest level of performance from these finally crafted machines.
-Truth Reels combine massive amounts of fish-stopping drag and durability in a compact, ultralight package that had me hooked from the first time I fished them.
+Seigler Reels combine massive amounts of fish-stopping drag and durability in a compact, ultralight package that had me hooked from the first time I fished them.
 Pretty sure you will feel the same way.

 I remember teaching my sister how to cast a Shimano spinning reel probably 25 years ago, maybe more.
 Since then, I’ve had the opportunity to introduce hundreds of new anglers to the sport of fishing, and a Shimano spinning reel is my first choice to put in their hand.
 My current spinning outfits include Stella SWB, Sustain FG, Saragosa SW, and Stradic FK spinning reels.
 There’s something for every application from 1 lb whiting to 500 lb sharks.